Falcons to face Rice on Dec. 29 in Forth Worth, Texas. Game televised by ESPN.

 Falcons take on Wolfpack at 6 p.m.
 Friday night at Falcon Stadium.

-John Rudzinski, one of the most energetic and dynamic young coaches in college football, begins his fifth season with the Falcons.
+John Rudzinski, one of the most energetic and dynamic young coaches in college football, begins his sixth season with the Falcons.
+In addition to his work with the secondary, Rudzinski’s tenure includes responsibilities as the recruiting coordinator, outside linebackers coach and as a defensive assistant in the program.

-In 2012, Rudzinski guided Alex Means, Carolina Panthers, to Mountain West All-Conference honors; With Rudzinski's teaching, Mean's lead the Falcons in tackles for loss and sacks while finishing near the conference.
+In 2012, Rudzinski guided Alex Means to Mountain West all-conference honors.
+With Rudzinski’s teaching, Means led the Falcons in tackles for loss and sacks while finishing near the conference leaders.
 The Falcons qualified for a sixth straight bowl game, taking on Rice in the Armed Forces Bowl.
 The Falcons were 5-3 in conference play.

-John graduated from the Air Force Academy in 2005 as a member of the Superintendent's list by earning over a 3.0 grade point average along with a military performance average of better than 3.0.
+Rudzinski graduated from the Air Force Academy in 2005 as a member of the Superintendent’s List by earning over a 3.0 grade point average along with a military performance average of better than 3.0.
 Rudzinski was also honored as Outstanding Cadet in Management in his graduating class.
-In 2014, Rudzinski earned his master's degree in business administration from the University of Colorado.
+In 2014, Rudzinski earned his master’s degree in business administration from the University of Colorado.

-He and his wife, Lauren, live in Colorado Springs and have three children, Elin (3) and Luke (2) and Malin (1).
-John and Lauren have strong admiration for the members of our armed services and feel fortunate to mentor the next great generation of Air Force Officers .
+He and his wife, Lauren, live in Colorado Springs and have three children, Elin (4), Luke (3) and Malin (2).
+He and Lauren have strong admiration for the members of our armed services and feel fortunate to mentor the next great generation of Air Force officers.